The subtle statistics of the distance ladder: On the distance prior and selection effects: Case Study II: SH0ES

 where $\mathbf{1}C^{-1}\boldsymbol{v} = 0$.
 Since $\boldsymbol{v}$ does not affect the inferred $\hat{H}_0$ (only shifting the data in directions irrelevant to that), we are free to choose $\boldsymbol{v}=\mathbf{0}$.
 This yields the component-form solution

 (Note that this derivation assumes small $\sigma_z$ and a linear Hubble expansion, allowing us to approximate that $r_i H_0 \approx c z_i$.
 These are reasonable approximations, but deviations from them will cause small alterations to the result in practice.)
 Implementing this in conjunction with the shift to the Cepheid hosts, we find an overall reduction of $H_0$ to $71.31~\kmsecMpc$.
 Implementing just the SN correction but not the Cepheid correction would give $H_0 = 72.30~\kmsecMpc$.
-It is important to emphasize that we are not suggesting that these lower $H_0$ values are the correct result for SH0ES, which should already implicitly include the volume prior through their simulation-based bias corrections.
-We are merely indicating the magnitude of the volume prior effect, which is clearly not negligible in the era of precision cosmology.
-The complex selection effects at play---also modelled by the SH0ES bias correction scheme---will increase $H_0$ beyond a na\"ive no-selection expectation.